 Though finance is a separate field of study from accounting, finance professionals should have an aptitude for numbers and basic accounting.
 In finance, professionals are managing (and spending) others’ money.
 This is a high level of responsibility, and it means professionals must have command over the math necessary to understand budgets and a familiarity with the accounting regulations.3

 Students who do well in finance programs also typically have the ability to think logically and analyze vast quantities of financial information to draw appropriate conclusions.3 For example, a finance professional may be called upon to understand the financial implications of a company’s complex structure, identify cost-cutting measures, or distinguish revenue growth opportunities.

 Finally, regardless of whether a person is an investment banker or a financial analyst, communication skills are essential.
 When managing others’ money, trust and rapport are critical.
 An easy way to build this trust and rapport is by communicating clearly when providing financial advice.
 In fact, many companies hire finance professionals who have the proven ability to make complex industry language easy to digest by those with limited knowledge.3

 Finance in the Classroom

-Associate's Degree in Business Administration–Finance Concentration
+Associate Degree in Business Administration–Finance Concentration

 Bachelor’s Degree in Business Administration–Finance Concentration

-A bachelor of science in business administration - finance concentration degree program is designed to provide students the foundational knowledge and skills to begin in the business finance industry.
+A Bachelor of Science in Business Administration–Finance (BSBA-F) degree program is designed to provide students foundational knowledge and skills to begin in the business finance industry.
 A concentration in finance focuses specifically on theories and practices related to financial accounting, investment allocation and risk management.
-Students in business administration – finance concentration programs have the opportunity to develop their understanding of marketing, international business practices and international finance.
+Students in BSBA-F programs have the opportunity to develop their understanding of marketing, international business practices and international finance.